Eebbaa/AsyncAwaitSolution/README.md

 PourOJ()	Simulates pouring orange juice
 ⏱ How It Works

-Each cooking task uses Task.Delay().Wait() to simulate real time:
+Each task uses Task.Delay().Wait() to simulate real cooking time:

 Frying eggs: 3s warming + 3s cooking

 Frying bacon: 3s per side

 Toasting bread: 3s

+Tasks are executed synchronously, one after another.

-    Stopwatch measures total time for all steps.
+Stopwatch measures total time taken for all steps.

-Usage
+💻 Usage

 Clone the repository or copy the code into a C# console project.

-  Run the project:
+Build and run:

 dotnet run

-Observe the console output showing step-by-step preparation and total time.
+Observe console output showing each step and the total preparation time.

-Notes
+⚠️ Notes

-  Currently, all tasks are synchronous and run sequentially.
+Currently, all tasks are synchronous.

-  This project can be extended to async/await for parallel cooking, reducing total preparation time.
+Can be refactored using async/await to allow parallel cooking, reducing total time.